Sook-Lei Liew PhD ’12, MAII ’08

 I am currently a postdoctoral fellow at the National Institutes of Health (NIH) in the National Institute of Neurological Disorders and Stroke (NINDS).
 I am working with Dr. Leonardo Cohen in the Human Cortical Physiology and Neurorehabilitation Section on identifying biomarkers associated with recovery after stroke and on using novel brain-computer interface technology to help individuals learn to control their own brain activity after stroke.

-Note: Lei is now Assistant Professor in the Chan Division.
+Note: Lei is now Associate Professor in the Chan Division.